-Health and Wellness in the Classroom
+HEALTH AND WELLNESS IN THE CLASSROOM

-According to the NAFCS Wellness Policy, all foods that are provided, not sold, to students on the school campus during the school day, must comply with the current USDA Dietary Guidelines for Americans and the USDA Smart Snacks in School nutrition standards
+According to the NAFCS Wellness Policy, all foods that are provided, not sold, to students on the school campus during the school day, must comply with the current USDA Dietary Guidelines for Americans and the USDA Smart Snacks in School nutrition standards (https://foodplanner.healthiergeneration.org/calculator/).

-(https://foodplanner.healthiergeneration.org/calculator/).
 Individual school buildings are allowed up to three (3) exemption days from this policy for the purpose of classroom parties.
-Greenville has 3 holiday parties - fall party, winter party, and Valentine's Day party.
-These are arranged by the classroom teacher and the PTO classroom ambassador.
+Each building will independently decide the three (3) days in which food may be served (provided) that do not comply with the USDA guidelines.
 However, schools are encouraged to serve water and provide fruit or vegetable options as part of the celebration.
 All food items for parties or celebrations must be store-bought and have a label that includes ingredients, allergens, and carbohydrate counts.
-For birthday celebrations, Greenville Elementary will announce student birthdays each day on the morning announcements.
-Each student is also given a birthday pencil as part of his/her celebration at school.
-We ask that cupcakes, donuts, and other food items are not sent in to celebrate birthdays.
-Parents/guardians wanting the school to celebrate their child's birthday in a different way could celebrate in ways that don't include food.
-Some ideas include donating a book to the classroom with a note to your child or donating items for the classroom to use during indoor or outdoor recess.
-Items for celebration are not being expected or requested, but just serve as ideas for parents wanting further celebration of their child's special day.
-Thank you for supporting the health and wellbeing of our students while also supporting instructional time.

-Immunizations
+If classroom birthday celebrations are allowed, non-food items such as a classroom book, bouncy balls, party favors, or pencils rather than food items are encouraged.

+IMMUNIZATIONS